ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ---

-## 2. Installing the Verse Developer Extension for Google Chrome
+## 2. Installing the Verse Developer browser extension
-In this section, you will install the default Verse Developer Extension and make it work with Verse.
-This Verse Developer Extension already has one sample application, which contains one extension.
+In this section, you will install the default Verse Developer browser extension and make it work with Verse.
+This Verse Developer browser extension already has one sample application, which contains one extension.

 ### Download source code for Verse Developer Extension
 1. Download the Verse Developer Extension for Google Chrome source code to your local file system by clicking [here][8].